surifirstpin/biplus_documentation/docs/Visualization.md

  - **Highlight on Hover**  on selecting the check box it will highlight each section by placing a cursor on it.

  - **Dynamic Height** on selecting the check box it will display the height as per the values in funnel chart.
-For example higher value is referred with more height and lower va
+For example higher value is referred with more height and lower value is referred with low height.

+ -**

  - Dynamic Slop
  - Load Animation